 Human Relations Area Files, Inc. (HRAF) is an internationally recognized organization in the field of cultural anthropology.
 Founded in 1949 at Yale University, HRAF is a not-for-profit membership consortium of universities, colleges, and research institutions.
-Its mission is to encourage and facilitate the cross-cultural study of human culture, society and behavior in the past and present.
+Its mission is to promote understanding of cultural diversity and commonality in the past and present.
+To accomplish this mission, the Human Relations Area Files produces scholarly resources and infrastructure for research, teaching and learning, and supports and conducts original research on cross-cultural variation.

 In the 1930s, behavioral scientists at Yale’s Institute of Human Relations started to develop a collection of cultural materials classified by subject at the paragraph-level enabling quick access to research materials.
 HRAF grew out of these efforts.
 Today, HRAF is committed to developing dynamic, fully-indexed electronic collections online.
 HRAF has two electronic collections: eHRAF World Cultures and eHRAF Archaeology.
 Availability of HRAF collections is limited to members of the HRAF consortium.